Can I Drive?

 Food & Drink

-There will be more food vendors than ever at this year’s CURLFEST!
-And for the first time, beer and wine will be served at the festival!
+There will be food and bars at CURLFEST with cocktails, wine, prosecco and more!
 There will also be non-alcoholic beverages and water stations available.

 Is CURLFEST kid friendly?